nowitsabby/dark-rpg-nextjs/assets/srd/combat/circumstances.md

 ## Darkness

 Weapon Skill tests made in darkness suffer a –20 penalty, while Ballistic Skill tests suffer a –30 penalty\.
-While a character is concealed by darkness, he gains a \+20 bonus to Stealth skill tests\.
+While a character is concealed by darkness, she gains a \+20 bonus to Stealth skill tests\.

 ## Difficult Terrain